Witiko/doctoral-thesis/main.md

 electrical engineering, computer science, quantitative biology, statistics, mathematical finance, and economics.

-The information retrieval system of arXiv uses both the metadata of documents, such as author names, document titles, and abstracts, and document fulltexts.
+The information retrieval system of arXiv uses both the metadata of documents (such as author names, document titles, and abstracts) and document fulltexts.

 ### Mini-DML
 \label{sec:mini-dml}

-[Mini-DML][49] is a decentralized digital mathematical library that indexes more than 450,000 documents from fifteen national centralized digital mathematical libraries in six European countries -- Germany, France, Czech~Republic, Poland, Italy, Portugal -- in the United States, and in Japan.
+[Mini-DML][49] is a decentralized digital mathematical library that indexes more than 450,000 documents from fifteen national centralized digital mathematical libraries in six European countries (Germany, France, Czech~Republic, Poland, Italy, Portugal), in the United States, and in Japan.
 Mini-DML has been deployed since 2008 [@bouche2004introducing] and is now operated and maintained by the Cellule MathDoc research group at Université Grenoble Alpes in Grenoble, France.